 The Temple and the Martyrs’ Shrine can be reached by feet from the Main TRA (Train) Station.
 It is a long walk (20-30 minutes) but on your way you can stop in Taichung Park and in Chong Yo Department Store.

-The bus is easier.
-Buses #41 and #67 stop in front of Shuangshi Junior High School, in Lixing Rd, a few meters from the main entrance to the Martyrs’ Shrine.
-Buses #1, #21, #31 stop close to the intersection of Sanmin Rd. & Jinzhong St., about 200 meters west of the Temple.
-All these lines originate from the TRA Main Station.
+Buses #41, #99, #142, #163 and #67 stop in front of Shuangshi Junior High School, in Lixing Rd, a few meters from the main entrance to the Martyrs’ Shrine.
+Buses #1, #8, and several others, stop at the intersection of Sanmin Rd. & Jinzhong St., about 200 meters west of the Temple.
 The opposite terminal of line #67 is Donghai Villa, so this bus is quite convenient if you are coming from Xitun District and the western part of Taichung.